- Incident Date

-EPA is investigating an illegal waste dump at a large rural property.
-The site is about 15 km south of Kaniva on the Kaniva-Edenhope Road.
+EPA is taking action to clean up an alleged illegal waste dump at a large rural property.
+The site is about 15 km south of Kaniva on the Kaniva–Edenhope Road.

 The property is near Lemon Springs in the municipality of West Wimmera Shire Council.

-We have been investigating this site since July 2018, when it was referred to us by Victoria Police.
+We have been working at this site since July 2018, when it was referred to us by Victoria Police.

 The safety of the community continues to be our priority.

 At the site, EPA is continuing to:

 - work with EPS to clean up and remediate the site

 - test for any groundwater contamination